-Everyone can picture the stereotype of someone who has just been rear-ended, gingerly stepping out of the car and clutching their neck in pain.
-It’s true that some car accident injuries can be seen and felt immediately, but what about symptoms that show up hours, or even days after an accident?
+When you think of whiplash, you might picture the stereotypical scenario of someone who has just been rear-ended, stepping out of the car and clutching their neck in pain.
+While it is true that some whiplash injuries are felt immediately, they are much more likely to show up hours or days after the accident.

 For a free legal consultation, call 800-537-8185

 You Must Prove You Suffered Whiplash to Recover Damages For It

 Medical records are crucial to personal injury cases for several reasons.
 First, you need evidence that you suffered injuries to recover compensation.
 While your visible injuries may get recorded in the police report, your whiplash may not—especially if you experience delayed symptoms.
 When you see a doctor, they can:

 - Identify the injuries you suffered

 - Explain the extent and severity of your injuries

 - Give you a prognosis, outlining your ability to recover and how long recovery will take